How many people died at Woodstock 99? Deaths, injuries, Trench Mouth and more explained

 Trench mouth - a condition that causes gum bleeding, swelling, pain and ulsers - was a widespread issue at Woodstock '99.
 Caused by a buildup of bacteria in the mouth, many festival-goers experienced it as a result of the sewage on site leaking into drinking and shower water.

-According to the Icahn School of Medicine at Mount Sinai (opens in new tab), New York, the term 'Trench Mouth' dates back to World War I, with soldiers in the trenches suffering the same symptoms due to poor sanitation.
+According to the Icahn School of Medicine at Mount Sinai, New York, the term 'trench mouth' dates back to World War I, with soldiers in the trenches suffering the same symptoms due to poor sanitation.

 Sexual assault

 Horrifying accounts of sexual assault came out of Woodstock 99.
-According to an issue of Billboard magazine (opens in new tab)- printed August 21, 1999 - "five rapes and numerous accounts of sexual harassment and assault" were reported to authorities shortly after.
+According to an issue of Billboard magazine- printed August 21, 1999 - "five rapes and numerous accounts of sexual harassment and assault" were reported to authorities shortly after.

-The Washington Post also quoted rehabilitation counselor David Schneider (opens in new tab) from Maryland, who had worked as a festival volunteer over the Woodstock weekend.
-He recounted seeing women who were crowdsurfing being pulled into mosh pits, stripped of their clothes and assaulted.
+Meanwhile, a report in The Washington Post quoted David Schneider, a rehabilitation counsellor who attended the festival as a volunteer, who recounted seeing women who were crowd surfing being pulled into mosh pits, stripped of their clothes and assaulted.
+He added that due to overcrowding security guards were unable to intervene in such assaults.

-Emily Stedman is the Features Editor for GoodTo covering all things TV, entertainment, royal, lifestyle, health and wellbeing.
+Emily Stedman is the former Features Editor for GoodTo covering all things TV, entertainment, royal, lifestyle, health and wellbeing.
 Boasting an encyclopaedic knowledge on all things TV, celebrity and royals, career highlights include working at HELLO!
 Magazine and as a royal researcher to Diana biographer Andrew Morton on his book Meghan: A Hollywood Princess.
 In her spare time, Emily can be found eating her way around London, swimming at her local Lido or curled up on the sofa binging the next best Netflix show.

 -